MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 8. The Excel Reports Setup window appears if you marked to deploy Excel reports.
 Select the location to deploy the reports to.

 If you have selected SharePoint as the location to deploy reports to, you can mark the Using SharePoint Online option if you are using Microsoft Office 365 and want to deploy Excel reports to a reports library in SharePoint Online 2010.
-Mark the Using SharePoint Online option to deploy reports only in the Microsoft Dynamics GP desktop client.
-Reports will not be deployed for the Microsoft Dynamics GP Web Client.
+Mark the Using SharePoint Online option to deploy reports only in the [!INCLUDE[prodshort](../includes/prodshort.md)] desktop client.
+Reports will not be deployed for the [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client.

 Be sure to use back slashes when you are entering the location for reports even if you are using a UNC path.
 You should also be sure that the location doesn’t end in a slash.